Hydrology-IFH/transep/README.md

 but constrained representations of transport and hydraulic transfer functions ([Weiler et al., 2003](https://doi.org/10.1029/2003wr002331)).
-These functions can be used to simulate hydrologic response (e.g. discharge) and tracer concentrations.
+These functions can be used to simulate hydrologic response (e.g. discharge) and tracer concentrations (e.g. bromide).
 The following models are
 available:

 - Dispersion model (DM)